albertattard/presentation-domain-primitives-kotlin/presentation.md

 println("Logging into the system using: $credentials")
 ```

-Will print the very long and secure password
+The above example will print the very long and secure password

 ```
 ... password=a very secure long password that it is very hard to guess